-The Head of Paid Service, Section 151 Officer and Monitoring Officer1 positions attract an additional 10% salary payment respectively, to compensate for the additional statutory duties and responsibilities delivered.
-Again, payments (a proportion of the 10% salary payment) can be made to deputies in these roles.
+The Head of Paid Service, Section 151 Officer and Monitoring Officer4 positions previously attracted an additional 10% salary payment respectively, to compensate for the additional statutory duties and responsibilities delivered.
+After the recent senior management structure review (November 2021), the pay grades were re-aligned to account for these duties within their job descriptions rather than paying an additional honorarium payment.
+Payments (a proportion of the 10% salary payment) can be made to deputies in these roles, should the need arise.